Supreme People's Procuratorate: Development and reform

 In the 1990s, major reforms were made to the Chinese judicial system, including the people's courts and procuratorates.
-These changes occurred primarily in response to the economic reform of China as a socialist market economy, a development instigated by Deng Xiaoping's southern tour in 1992.
+These changes occurred primarily in response to the reform and opening up as a socialist market economy, a development instigated by Deng Xiaoping's southern tour in 1992.
 In 1995, the Procurator's Law was introduced to "professionalize the judicial personnel" by raising the stringency of the requirements used to select procurators and other procuratorate personnel.
 Emphasis was placed on the selection of prosecutors and personnel based on merit, performance and experience in legal practice.

 Further reform of the Procuratorate accompanied the adoption of the "Implementing Opinions of the Three-Year Procuratorial Reform" in January 2000.
 This reform affirmed the hierarchy of the procuratorates and formalised the role of the higher procuratorates supervising and directing procuratorates located beneath them.
 Alongside the reform, a new training program for procurators was introduced from 2001–2005 to manage workforce performance within the Procuratorate.

 In December 2018, major alterations were made to the internal organization of the Supreme People's Procuratorate through the restructuring of existing departments and the establishment of ten new prosecutor's offices.
 Four of these offices were established to handle the prosecution of various types of criminal cases.
 The remaining six departments oversee "civil, administrative, public interest and juvenile cases, complaints handling, and investigation into duty crimes committed by judicial personnel," respectively, as reported by Xinhua News Agency, China's official state-run media agency.

 In November 2020, the Intellectual Property Prosecution Office of the Supreme People's Procuratorate was established to handle the investigation and prosecution of intellectual property rights infringements.